iamashtonfox/iamashtonfox/README.md

 # Hi, I'm Ashton!

-I am a soon-to-be graduate of Boston University passionate about cybersecurity, AI, and user safety.
-I have experience in full-stack, frontend, and backend designing websites, servers, and applications, and the main languages that I work in are C, Java, and Python.
+I am a fresh Boston University graduate, passionate about developing software, AI, and user safety.
+I have experience in full-stack, frontend, and backend designing websites, servers, and applications, and the main languages that I work in are Java, Javascript, and Python.

 My personal Github page is out-of-date, as I am busy with classes, and intend to migrate all my relevant work and projects once I am finished with my classes.
 You can see a bit more of my work on my BU github page at https://github.com/ashtonfox20